lopes/dotfiles/README.md

 - `g~w`: toggle the case for word under cursor
 - `control-v`: go to visual mode - `esc` to exit

+> Some Vim commands can be combined to alter their behavior, for instance `d$` cut all characters from the cursor to the end of line.

 ### Less, man
 - `/sentence`: search for `sentence`